 Ingredients

-- 1 to 2 cups red seedless grapes, cut in half
+- 1 to 2 cups red seedless grapes cut in half

-- 3 green onions, green stalk included, chopped
+- 3 green onions chopped

-- 2 stalks of celery, including leaves, chopped
+- 2 stalks celery chopped

-- 3 bread and butter pickles, diced
+- 3 bread and butter pickles diced

-- ¼ cup fresh dill, minced
+- ¼ cup fresh dill minced

-- ⅓ cup fresh parsley, chopped
+- ⅓ cup fresh parsley chopped

-- Good dash of whole mustard seeds
+- ½ tsp whole mustard seeds

 - ½ cup chopped walnuts